sebiffle/verify-buildathon/README.md

 git clone https://github.com/sebiffle/verify-buildathon.git

+- You will need to provide an Account SID and Auth Token to complete this build.
+Don't know where those are?
+Check out your [API Credentials Here](https://www.twilio.com/docs/iam/credentials/api)
 - Once you've cloned the repository, open the application and create a .env file within the folder structure for your Account SID and Auth Token.
 Format:
     - TWILIO_ACCOUNT_SID = "ACXXXXXXXX"
     - TWILIO_AUTH_TOKEN = "XXXXXXXXXX"
 - Then, open the twofactor.js file
 - You can run this application through the following command: node twofactor.js
-- You will need to provide an Account SID and Auth Token to complete this build.
-Don't know where those are?
-Check out your [API Credentials Here](https://www.twilio.com/docs/iam/credentials/api)
-        - We recommend storing these values in a .env file.

 ## Resources within the presentation
 - [Twilio Verify](https://www.twilio.com/docs/verify/api)